Pulse nightclub shooting: First shots and hostage situation

 During the shooting, some of the people trapped inside the club sought help by calling or sending text messages to friends and relatives.
 Initially, some of them thought the gunshots were firecrackers or part of the music.
-Imran Yousuf, a recently discharged Marine Corps veteran working as a nightclub bouncer, immediately recognized the sounds as gunfire, which he described as "high caliber," and jumped over a locked door behind which dozens of people were hidden and paralyzed by fear, then opened a latched door behind them, allowing approximately 70 people to escape.
+Imran Yousuf, a recently discharged Marine Corps veteran working as a nightclub bouncer, immediately recognized the sounds as gunfire, which he described as "high caliber".
+Yousuf then noticed a locked back door near where a group of people were hiding, all too paralyzed by fear to move to open it.
+He then ran to and unlatched the door behind them, allowing approximately 70 people to escape unharmed.
 Many described a scene of panic and confusion caused by the loud music and darkness.
 One person shielded herself by hiding inside a bathroom and covering herself with bodies.
 A bartender said she took cover beneath the glass bar.
 At least one patron tried to help those who were hit.
 According to a man trapped inside a bathroom with fifteen other patrons, Mateen fired sixteen times into the bathroom, through the closed door, killing at least two and wounding several others.

 According to one of the hostages, Mateen entered a bathroom in the nightclub's northwest side and opened fire on the people hiding there, wounding several.
 The hostage, who had taken cover inside a stall with others, was injured by two bullets and struck with flying pieces of a wall hit by stray bullets.
 Shortly after entering the women's restroom, Mateen's rifle jammed.
 He then discarded the rifle and switched to his Glock 17 pistol.
-Two survivors quoted Mateen as saying, "I don't have a problem with black people," and that he "wouldn't stop his assault until America stopped bombing his country."
+Two survivors quoted Mateen as saying, "I don't have a problem with black people", and that he "wouldn't stop his assault until America stopped bombing his country".
 Other survivors heard Mateen claim he had explosives as well as snipers stationed around the club.

 Patrons trapped inside called or texted 911 to warn of the possible presence of explosives.